Technical LibraryBriefings

 The Split-Interest Structure: I.R.C. § 664

-Under I.R.C. § 664, a CRT is a trust that meets strict statutory requirements: it must pay a fixed dollar amount (Charitable Remainder Annuity Trust, or CRAT) or a fixed percentage of annually revalued assets (Charitable Remainder Unitrust, or CRUT) to a non-charitable beneficiary, with the remainder to a qualified charitable organization.
-The trust itself is exempt from income tax during the trust term — one of the significant economic advantages of the vehicle.
+A CRUT is a split-interest trust under I.R.C. § 664 that pays a fixed percentage of the trust’s annually revalued fair market value to one or more non-charitable beneficiaries for a term of years (up to 20) or for life, with the remainder passing to a qualified charitable organization.
+The trust itself is exempt from income tax during its term — one of the most significant economic features of the vehicle.

-For a detailed treatment of the actuarial mechanics, see: Gottlieb, Klaus, From Myth to Math: A Tutorial on the Actuarial Valuation of Charitable Remainder Unitrusts under I.R.C. § 7520 (December 15, 2025), available at https://ssrn.com/abstract=5924942.
+For a detailed treatment of the underlying actuarial mechanics — including derivation from first principles and a critique of common misstatements about how the rate functions — see Gottlieb, Klaus, From Myth to Math: A Tutorial on the Actuarial Valuation of Charitable Remainder Unitrusts under I.R.C. § 7520 (December 15, 2025), available at https://ssrn.com/abstract=5924942.

-Under Treas.
-Reg. § 1.7520-2(a)(2), a donor may elect to use the § 7520 rate from the month of funding or from either of the two immediately preceding months.
-This allows the donor to select whichever of the three available rates produces the most favorable deduction.
-In practice, this means checking rates in the two prior months before funding and comparing the resulting deduction calculations.
+Treas.
+Reg. § 1.7520-2(a)(2) allows a donor to elect the § 7520 rate for the month of funding or for either of the two immediately preceding months.
+The donor may select whichever of the three available rates produces the most favorable deduction.
+In practice, this means running the calculation under all three rates before funding and selecting the highest-deduction outcome.

-The charitable deduction for a CRT contribution is subject to the standard percentage-of-AGI limitations applicable to contributions of appreciated property to public charities (generally 30% of AGI for appreciated capital gain property contributed to a public charity remainder beneficiary).
+The charitable deduction for a CRUT contribution is subject to the standard percentage-of-AGI limitations applicable to contributions to public charities — generally 30% of AGI for appreciated capital gain property contributed to a public charity remainder beneficiary, and 50% for ordinary income property.
 Amounts that cannot be deducted in the year of funding may be carried forward and deducted over up to five succeeding tax years.
-This carryforward provision ensures that donors with unusually large contributions relative to their income can still capture the full deduction over time.
+Donors with unusually large contributions relative to current income can therefore still capture the full deduction over time, though carryforward modeling should be done at funding rather than discovered later when the deduction is partially stranded.

-The § 7520 Rate: What It Does and Does Not Determine
+What the § 7520 Rate Does and Does Not Determine

 ⚠️ CRITICAL MISCONCEPTION: The § 7520 rate is a deduction-sizing mechanism at inception.
-It is not a measure of CRT performance, a predictor of trust returns, or a reason — by itself — to establish or avoid a CRT.
-Conflating the deduction calculation with the economics of the trust is one of the most common errors in CRT planning conversations.
+It is not a measure of CRUT performance, a predictor of trust returns, or a reason — by itself — to establish or avoid a CRUT.
+Conflating the deduction calculation with the economics of the trust is one of the most common errors in CRUT planning conversations.

 Question Does § 7520 Rate Control This?
 What Actually Controls It

-Annual income distributions to beneficiary No Trust assets × payout rate (CRUT); fixed annuity (CRAT)
+Annual income distributions to beneficiary No Trust assets × payout rate, revalued annually

 Portfolio growth and total return No Asset allocation, market performance, investment manager